danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ## Communication

 One thing we realized in moving to async is that we would all have to hone our written communication skills, since this would be taking the place of verbal communication.
-Not only can effective writing can replace a lot of meetings, there's also a benefit to the company in that decisions and discussions in a written format are easily accessible to everyone, not just whoever happened to participate in the meeting that day.
+Not only can effective writing replace a lot of meetings, there's also a benefit to the company in that decisions and discussions in a written format are easily accessible to everyone, not just whoever happened to participate in the meeting that day.
 This is also helpful to the team in an environment of shifting priorities, where people may not remember what was discussed in a meeting several months ago.
 When decisions are written down, this is no longer a problem.

 Here are a few examples of the type of writing our team has been doing to reduce the need for all of us to be online at the same time.
 We try as much as possible to choose writing tools that support markdown, which is more developer friendly than WYSIWG editors, but that's just our team preference.